History & Traditions

 - Advanced research and teaching spaces in every discipline of the natural arts.

-- The third floor of the building will house our new Doctor of Occupational Therapy (OTD) program.
-When completed, this program space will contain a state-of-the-art classroom, laboratory, home environment lab, conference room, and student study spaces.
+- The third floor of the building houses the Doctor of Occupational Therapy (OTD) program.
+This program space contains a state-of-the-art classroom, laboratory, home environment lab, conference room, and student study spaces.

 - Opened in 1909, Eaton Hall was originally known as the Science Hall.
 It was a gift of several local businessmen who were involved with the formation of BPI.